Senate approves bill to avert national default, sending it to Biden’s desk

-The approval came after the Senate clinched an agreement to conduct a series of amendment votes on Thursday night and move directly to final passage.
-The normally slow-moving chamber raced through a dozen votes in just over three hours.
+The approval came after the Senate clinched an agreement to conduct a series of amendment votes Thursday night and move directly to final passage; the normally slow-moving chamber raced through a dozen votes in just over three hours.

-Senate Republican conservatives such as Sens.
-Rand Paul (R-Ky.) and Mike Lee (R-Utah) joined Republican defense hawks such as Sens.
+Senate Republican conservatives including Sens.
+Rand Paul (R-Ky.) and Mike Lee (R-Utah) joined Republican defense hawks including Sens.
 Roger Wicker (R-Miss.), Lindsey Graham (R-S.C.), Dan Sullivan (R-Alaska) and Tom Cotton (R-Ark.) in voting against the bill.

 A total of 31 Republicans voted against the measure, including Senate Republican Conference Committee Chairman John Barrasso (Wyo.).